There are simple ways to relax your hip flexors after you’ve done some stretches and strengthening exercises.

 Rick Kaselj, MS

-I was asked by my friend, Chris, “How do your hip flexors affect your back?”
+My friend Chris asked me, “How do your hip flexors affect your back?”

 When it comes to the hip flexors, there are two parts.
 One of your quadriceps is part of your hip flexors, which contributes to hip movement, and the deep inner pelvis connected to your spine is another set of hip flexors.
-These two are the rectus femoris which is in the quadriceps, and the psoas and iliacus in the deep inner pelvis.
+These two are the rectus femoris in the quadriceps and the psoas and iliacus in the deep inner pelvis.

 I had Orsy demonstrate what happens in your low back.
 In a side view, if we are in a good posture, our low back is in a good position.